 Recruitment of external 'School-led-tutor' As outlined by the DfE's guidance National Tutoring Programme - policy paper we are aware that the NTP 'can boost progress by 3 to 5 months per pupil.'
-We have recruited an external member of staff to work in school for 8 hours per week from Autumn 2 - Summer1.
-She will lead in school intervention in the afternoons for Y6 pupils on a 1:4 ratio.
-60% paid via Recovery Premium with the additional 40% coming from PP. Continue from 2021- 2022 School led tutoring after school by existing members of staff October 2021 - As outlined by the DfE's guidance National Tutoring Programme - policy paper we are aware that the NTP 'can boost progress by 3 to 5 months per pupil.'
-We have recruited existing staff to lead after school intervention with a ratio of 1:4.
-Each member of staff (Teachers and TAs) will need to complete the required training before leading 15 hours targeted support 60% paid via Recovery Premium with the additional 40% coming from PP. 2 Continue from 2021- 2022 Year 6 after school boosters (Additional hours for existing staff) October 2021 - As outlined by the DfE's guidance National Tutoring Programme - policy paper we are aware that the NTP 'can boost progress by 3 to 5 months per pupil.'
-Existing staff worked with small groups of up to 6 pupils to focus on gaps and areas of weakness to support progress leading up to the Year 6 final assessments.
-2 NEW for 2022 - 2023 Recruit an additional 2 days of teacher support to aid progress of Y5 pupils - Summer Term October - 2022 As outlined by the DfE's guidance National Tutoring Programme - policy paper we are aware that the NTP 'can boost progress by 3 to 5 months per pupil.'
-External member of staff recruited to provide small group teaching for pupils in preparation for Y6.
-2
+We have recruited an external member of staff to work in school for 10 hours per week from Autumn 2 - Summer 2.
+He will lead in school intervention in the afternoons for Y6 pupils on a 1:4 ratio.
+50% paid via Recovery Premium with the additional 50% coming from PP. 2021 - 2024 November 2023 - School led tutoring after school by existing members of staff As outlined by the DfE's guidance National Tutoring Programme - policy paper we are aware that the NTP 'can boost progress by 3 to 5 months per pupil.'
+2 We have recruited existing staff to lead after school intervention with a ratio of 1:4.
+Each member of staff (Teachers and TAs) will need to complete the required training before leading 15 hours targeted support 50% paid via Recovery Premium with the additional 50% coming from PP. 2021 - 2024 November 2023 - Year 6 after school boosters (Additional hours for existing staff) As outlined by the DfE's guidance National Tutoring Programme - policy paper we are aware that the NTP 'can boost progress by 3 to 5 months per pupil.'
+2 Existing staff worked with small groups of up to 6 pupils to focus on gaps and areas of weakness to support progress leading up to the Year 6 final assessments.